kiraio-moe/remove-unity-splash-screen/README.md

   077fc7b716f3938b594d7ec67f4107f3e125c97d
   ```

   I got it from the ``globalgamemanagers`` file of my game that was built on another platform.
-You can copy and start looking for that string in HxD. ``m_AuthToken`` may be different, but as far as I can find, other games also have the same identifier as me.
+You can copy and start looking for that string in HxD. ``m_AuthToken`` may be different, but as far as I can find, other games also have the same identifier(?) as me.

   ![Searching hasPROVersion boolean](./img/IMG_WebGL_Mono_IL2CPP_05.png "Searching hasPROVersion boolean")